 - Starter Content: This is a collection of assets that you can use for free in your projects.
 It includes content such as models and materials.
 You can use these as placeholder assets or in your final game.

 - Templates and Feature Packs: Templates set up basic functionality relating to your chosen genre.
 For example, picking the Side Scroller template will create a project with a character, basic movement and a fixed plane camera.

-- Engine Source: Unreal is open source, which means anyone can make changes to the engine.
-If you ever want to add custom buttons to the editor, you can do it by changing the source code.
+- Engine Source: Epic provides source code access, which means anyone can make changes to the engine.
+For example, if you want to add custom features to the editor, you can do it by changing the source code.

 Scrolling down the list, there are different platforms available.
 If you don’t plan on developing for a specific platform, feel free to disable it.